Please note: the answers that pertain to 2021 supersede other answers that may be found in other sections of this page.

 What if my child or another child has a fever not related to Covid?
 Can he or she return to PAA?

-If a child has a fever above 100.4, they cannot attend PAA.
+If a child has a fever above 100.4, they cannot attend PAA and we recommend contacting your health care provider if you begin to witness COVID symptoms.
 Once a student exhibits no symptoms for 24 hours including a fever, the student may return to PAA.

 What happens if a student, staff or faculty member tests positive for COVID?

-While each situation is unique and will be handled accordingly, it is likely we will suspend in-person learning for the classroom or cast where the child tested positive until the appropriate time has passed since exposure.
+While each situation is unique and will be handled accordingly, it is likely we will suspend in-person learning for the classroom or cast where the child tested positive until the appropriate time has passed since exposure unless there is a significant number of individuals who are vaccinated and therefore do not need to quarantine.
 By keeping classes socially distanced, wearing masks, and exercising consistent hygiene procedures, we hope that we only have to close the classrooms with immediate contact to the child or staff member who is suspected of being exposed.

 What happens if a student’s family member tests positive for Covid?